cognitive-space/cspace-web/content/cntient-orchestrate.md

                   <img decoding="async" src="/wp-content/uploads/2023/09/2-2.png" alt="" title="2 (2)" />
                 </div>
                                                 <h3>
-                                                  CNTIENT-Orchestrate selects data providers capable of fulfilling the imagery request and our proprietary AI cognition engine provides an unbiased, intelligent estimate of the collection feasibility and estimated price based on existing contracts or list pricing.
+                                                  The user can also define the imagery request parameters in a simple and intuitive user interface or in machine to machine interactions through a GraphQL API.
                                                 </h3>
                             </div>
           </div>